 Ongoing monthly costs

-- Credit card processing fees: variable, typically 2.5 to 3.5% of revenue
+• Credit card processing fees: typically 2.5 to 3.5% of revenue

 What this actually means for a new esthetician

-Add up year one with the middle of the range: about $20,000 in upfront costs and $2,300 a month ongoing.
-That's $47,600 for the first year of being "independent."
-At $85 per facial, you need to do 560 facials in your first year to break even, not counting your own time or any income for yourself.
+Add up year one with the middle of the range: about $6,000 in upfront costs and $1,500 a month ongoing.
+That is roughly $24,000 for the first year of being independent.
+At $80 per facial, you need to do 300 facials in your first year to break even, not counting your own time or any income for yourself.

-Most new estheticians don't do 560 facials in their first year.
-Most do 100 to 250.
-Which means the traditional model is losing money for most of its first-year practitioners.
+Most new estheticians do not do 300 facials in their first year.
+Most do 100 to 200.
+Which means the traditional suite model can lose money in the early months for first-year practitioners who are still building their book.

 The hourly alternative

-Here's what year one looks like for the same esthetician, this time seeing 10 clients per week in their first year:
+Here is what year one looks like for the same esthetician using hourly access, seeing 10 clients per week:

 What you give up

-The honest tradeoff with hourly studio access for estheticians is twofold:
+The honest tradeoffs with hourly studio access for estheticians:

-- You don't "own" your space.
-You can't paint the walls, hang your own art permanently, or leave your products out between sessions.
+2. You do not "own" your space.
+You cannot paint the walls, leave products out between sessions, or build a fully branded suite environment.
 At CGW Studios, you bring what you need for the session and take it with you.

-For most new estheticians, these tradeoffs are worth it.
-You can move into a custom suite later, once your book supports the math.
+For most estheticians who are still building their book, these tradeoffs are worth it.
+You can move into a custom suite later, once your client base supports the fixed monthly cost.
 Starting hourly gets you earning while you build.

 When to make the switch

-The right moment to upgrade to a full suite is when your hours at CGW Studios consistently exceed what a full suite would cost you per month.
-For most estheticians, that's around 60 to 80 hours per month.
-Until then, hourly wins on every dimension that matters: overhead, flexibility, and risk.
+The right moment to upgrade to a full suite is when your monthly studio spend at CGW Studios consistently approaches what a suite would cost.
+For most estheticians in a shared suite ($390 to $950 a month), that crossover happens around 25 to 55 hours per month.
+For a private suite ($758 to $2,167 a month), the crossover is higher.
+Until then, hourly wins on overhead, flexibility, and risk.

 If you want to see the space for yourself, book a tour.
-It's free, takes 30 minutes, and you'll walk the actual studios instead of trying to picture them from a website.
+It is free, takes about 20 minutes, and you will walk the actual studios instead of trying to picture them from a website.